 What’s particularly nice about this tweak is that settings are not lost when the modem is rebooted.

-While SNR tweaking can substantially increase your broadband speeds, it is one of a number of techniques that can be applied, and you could get even better broadband speeds.
+While target SNR margin tweaking can substantially increase your broadband speeds, it is one of a number of techniques that can be applied, and you could get even better broadband speeds.
 Please read our free Increase Broadband Speed Guide for more information.